scenee/relax/README.md

 # Relfile

-Relfile is a Relax configuration file.
+Relfile is a configuration file for `relax`.

 The declarative file will really make you easy to understand what build settings you use to build a distribution and customize them.

-An example of Relfile is as below.

-And also check [this Refile](https://github.com/SCENEE/relax/blob/master/sample/Relfile) for detail.
+See [this Refile](https://github.com/SCENEE/relax/blob/master/sample/Relfile) for detail.

+Here is an example.

 ```yaml
 version: '2'